cvranjith/cvranjith.github.io/_posts/2022-04-02-K8s References:-Configmaps.md

-    Created by Ranjith Vijayan on Feb 02, 2023
+    Created by Ranjith Vijayan on Apr 02, 2022

 This post is created for my own reference of k8s resources as part of learning

 Configmap based on yaml declaration

-    Create yaml file
+* Create yaml file
         e.g.

 ``` yaml